coderitter/knight-form/README.md

 field.value = 33
 ```

-If your value is an object and the field's type is `object` the field will try to distribute every the object property value to its sub fields.
-It uses the name of the field to match a property and a field.
+Setting a whole object will result in all sub fields to be filled with values from this object if possible.
+The field which you want to set the object on needs to be of type `object` and the names of the sub fields need to match the property names of the object.

 ```typescript
 var goku = {